datchung/datchung2/docs/BlogArchitecture.md

 The blog post should have the following features:

-* Each blog post should have a title, content, tags, and comments
+* Each blog post should have a title, date authored, content, tags, and comments
+* Blog posts should be displayed in order of most recent to least recent
+* There shall be a list of posts with links to individual posts
+* Posts may contain words, pictures and code

 ## How

+### Post Content

+Post content will be written in markdown and interpretted by a Javascript library.

+### Post Comments

+Embedded Twitter feed with a unique hash tag per post.

+## Hosting

+Blog post and posts shall be hosted in a Github repository.